HISPlayer/UnrealAndroid-SDK/setup-guide.md

 </p>

 ## Configure Android Project Settings
-Make sure that the **Support OpenGL ES3** option is enabled, and that all the Android Settings have been configurated according to your project needs.
+Make sure that the **Support OpenGL ES3** option is enabled, **Vulkan Support** is disabled, and that all the Android Settings have been configurated according to your project needs.
 <p align="center">
 <img src="./images/OpenGL.png">
 </p>